The latest Flash Player 15 beta builds are now available. Beta builds can be downloaded from labs.adobe.com.

 - Relaxing Stage3D Render Target Clear

 In previous versions of Stage3D, after switching the render texture through Context3D::setRenderToTexture, you were required to clear it before drawing.
 In this release, we're removing this limitation and optimizing the use of render textures.
 This change will allow you to further optimize and reuse depth and stencil buffers between different render textures.
+For additional information, please see Relaxing Render Target Clear Operation in Stage 3D.

 - Improved support for browser zoom levels - Windows 8